Last updated on September 22nd, 2022

 The reason you have MORE profitability with this framework is that you’ve used the first half of the year to fuel your business’s growth fueling the growth of your business without getting caught off guard when tax season rolls around.

-When you factor and prepare for expenses like these, you don’t have to dip into your savings or scramble around at the last minute.
+When you factor in and prepare for expenses like these, you don’t have to dip into your savings or scramble around at the last minute.

 Now, I know… the next question you probably have is…